reevoo/progression-framework/frameworks/product-management.md

           - "Ensures the team has strong relationships with stakeholders, fully recognises their constraints and concerns and creates mutual recognition and trust."
           - "Able to simply explain complex concepts and deliver difficult messages clearly."
 ---
+### About our engineering progression frameworks
+The  progression framework is a tool that helps team members and managers:
+- make development and career plans
+- talk about what we’re looking for from team members in a consistent way

+The framework is a compass, not a GPS.

+It's meant to be helpful.
+It's not meant to be a rating system for humans, free from edge cases.

+### How does it work?
+The framework covers all the things we’re looking for from our teams at Reevoo.
+We’re interested in these six elements:
+- Mastery - Your Reevoo knowledge and technical capability
+- Impact - The size, scope and value of what you deliver
+- Influence - How you change the world around you for the better
+- Comms & Feedback - How you interact with others
+- Conduct - The behaviours we value in our team members
+- Leadership - How people around you become better and more impactful

+We sort them into a number of levels, and we try to give specific examples of behaviours we expect for each.
+Within each level you can progress in sub-levels, labelled A–E. So even if you’re at level 3 for a couple of years, you’ll still be able to see that you’re moving forward.
+Basically, the more behaviours you show from your level, the more you’ll progress.
+Not all roles will include all elements.
+For example there will be some operational roles that have no leadership element at more junior levels.

+Your manager will work with you on this.
+None of it will happen mysteriously behind closed doors.
+You’ll agree what level of progression you’re going for and what you need to improve on with your manager.
+It should be clear how you’re doing relative to that at all times.

+### Things to keep in mind
+- There are many different ways to progress and be valuable to Reevoo as you grow, including deep domain knowledge and ability, technical leadership and people management.
+All are equally valuable paths in Reevoo' teams.
+- The framework represents a career’s worth of progression, people shouldn’t expect to fly up it in 18 months!
+- Progression isn’t an exact science and there will always be some ambiguity.
+- This isn’t a checklist – it’s possible to progress up a level without showing all the behaviours in that level.
+- There will be levels on top (eg ‘Inventor of Android’ or ‘Author of Go’), but we won’t add them until we need them.
+- You can find some more information in these links.
+If that doesn't answer most of your questions, please ask your manager.

+### Give us your feedback!
+This is only the first version of our framework and we really want your feedback.

+We're particularly keen to add as many examples to the behaviours as possible, to further clarify them.